 Follow the hardware setup instructions for the MCS-3000 Series modules in your system.
-Hardware manuals will be installed into the folder MCS-3000 Series Ethernet Software.
-They are also available in the Help menu of the MCS-3000 application.
-The most up to date hardware manuals are located on the JLCooper website Manuals Page.
+Hardware manuals are available in the Help menu of the MCS-3000 application.
+The most up to date hardware manuals are located on the JLCooper website JLCooper Manuals page.
+Also, the section in this manual on Hardware Setup covers the basics of setting up your hardware, and the help display in the installer dialog can guide you through this process.

-IMPORTANT: If you have any versions of the MCS-3000 software earlier than 3.0, you must uninstall them before installing this version.
+Note: if you have previously installed a version of the MCS-3000 software earlier than 3.5, you must uninstall it before installing this version.